History of the Mali Empire: First Crisis (Note: Periodization of Mali's imperial crises taken from Person, 1981.)

 The history of Mali after the ascension of Maghan III is poorly known, as written sources dry up.
 We only know of a few of the Mansas who reigned in the 15th and 16th centuries, a period of repeated crises for the empire, punctuated by stretches of increasing power and influence in the region.

 Maghan III's direct successor is unknown, but may have been Musa III.
 Oral histories remember a pair of brothers who may be Musa and his brother and successor Uli II subduing and settling the area of Dioma, south of Manding proper.

 The empire entered a period of crisis in the 1430s, in which they lost control of nearly all of their northern provinces and vassal kingdoms.
 Timbuktu and Oualata fell to the Tuareg, led by Akil Ag-Amalwal, in 1433.
 Diarra remained Mali's last link to the Trans-Saharan trade network.
-The rising Songhai under Sunni Suleiman Dama conquered conquered the ancient kingdom of Mema, one of Mali's oldest dependencies, in 1460.
+The rising Songhai under Sunni Suleiman Dama conquered the ancient kingdom of Mema, one of Mali's oldest dependencies, in 1460.
 Sunni Ali conquered Timbuktu from the Tuareg in 1469 and then, after a long siege, took Djenne in 1471.
 He soon launched an invasion of Mali's core provinces in the middle Niger valley, but was repulsed in 1475.
 This victory ended the existential threat from the north, but peripheral provinces continued to fall: Wagadou in 1483, and Baghana in 1499.
 Songhai forces under the command of Askia Muhammad I defeated the Mali general Fati Quali Keita in 1502, sacked a royal residence in Kaarta, and conquered the province of Diafunu.
 They also attacked Gajaaga, destroying what remained of Mali's power in the Sahel.
 A peace was finally concluded in 1508.